-New Accounting Pronouncements.
-In August 2018, the Financial Accounting Standards Board, or the FASB, issued Accounting Standards Update, or ASU, 2018-13, which eliminates certain disclosure requirements for fair value measurements for all entities, requires public entities to disclose certain new information and modifies some disclosure requirements.
+In August 2018, the FASB issued ASU 2018-13 which eliminates certain disclosure requirements for fair value measurements for all entities, requires public entities to disclose certain new information and modifies some disclosure requirements.
 The FASB developed the amendments to Accounting Standards Codification, or ASC, 820 as part of its broader disclosure framework project, which aims to improve the effectiveness of disclosures in the notes to financial statements by focusing on requirements that clearly communicate the most important information to users of the financial statements.
 The new guidance is effective for all entities for fiscal years beginning after December 15, 2019 and for interim periods within those fiscal years.
 An entity is permitted to early adopt either the entire standard or only the provisions that eliminate or modify requirements.
-We do not expect that the adoption of this standard will have a material effect on our disclosures.
+We adopted this standard on January 1, 2020, and the adoption did not have a material effect on our disclosures.